gromacs/gromacs/docs/how-to/special.rst

 Robert Johnson's Tips
 ^^^^^^^^^^^^^^^^^^^^^

-Taken from Robert Johnson's posts on the gmx-users mailing list.
+Taken from Robert Johnson's posts on the `gmx-users mailing list archive`_.

 * Be absolutely sure that the "terminal" carbon atoms are sharing a bond in the topology file.
 * Use ``periodic_molecules = yes`` in your :ref:`mdp` file for input in :ref:`gmx grompp`.